k2zinger/PGP-Encryption/README.md

 `Encrypt File`: Encrypt a file using the provided public key

-`Generate Keys`: Generate a new public and private key for the provided Identity and passphrase
+`Generate Keys`: Generate a new public and private key for the provided Identity and passphrase.
+Key Size can also be specified (e.g. 1024, 2048, or 4096)

 `Sign File`: Cryptographically signs a file